mja00/OBSSync/README.md

 some manual events by using either the manual event key (default PageUp) or by sending a chat message in the format `!mark <message>`

+If you have any questions, suggestions, or bug reports, email me at [ngill@nortel.cloud](mailto:ngill@nortel.cloud).

 ### OBS Setup
 1. In OBS: `Tools > WebSocket Server Settings`
 2. Make sure `Enable WebSocket server` is checked